You can also contact us by:

 Library Donation Form

-Temporary Policy Streaming videos are the preferred format for all classes, regardless of if they are online, hybrid, or in-person classes.
+Streaming video is the preferred format for all courses regardless of teaching mode (online, hybrid, or in-person).
 Preferred streaming media platforms include Swank, Kanopy, Academic Video Online (AVON), and Infobase/Films on Demand.
-If a streaming video option is not available or is cost prohibitive, the Library will purchase a DVD copy, if available.
-Due to significant receipt, processing, and digitization delays, DVD digitization requests for course reserves must be placed significantly in advance of the date needed.
+If a streaming video option is not available or is cost prohibitive, the Library will purchase a Blu-ray or DVD copy, if available.

-The Library will purchase an e-book duplicate of a print book already in the collection if needed for course reserves.
+When needed for electronic course reserves, the Library will purchase a duplicate e-book copy of a print format book already in the collection.

 All requests for course reserves materials—including those titles already owned by DePaul—should be placed through the Library’s Course Reserves System.
 The reserves spending cap for individual courses is $500.
 Requests for materials that cost cumulatively in excess of this amount will be forwarded to the Acquisitions & Collections Coordinator for consideration.